 - 1. Implement the EMPr to guide construction, operation and maintenance activities and to provide a framework for the ongoing assessment of environmental performance; - 2.
 Appoint an ECO to oversee the implementation of the EMPr and supervise any construction activities; - 3.
-Implement the SWMP; and - 4.
-Implement measures to reduce the risks of accidental events (e.g. electrolyte spills and battery fires/explosions).
+Implement the SWMP; - 4.
+Implement measures to reduce the risks of accidental events (e.g. electrolyte spills and battery fires/explosions); and - 5.
+Submit an updated Risk Assessment to DEFF once the technology type and associated chemical composition has been determined.
+Should any additional mitigation measures be identified, the EMPr must be amended to include these.